 A moat also serves the purpose of being a solid barrier between castle walls and a potential attacker.
-While in the absence of a moat, an attacking army can reach castle walls and scale it with ladders, a moat makes such an assault effectively impossible.
+While in the absence of a moat, an attacking army can reach castle walls and scale it with ladders siege towers, and grappling hooks, a moat makes such an assault effectively impossible.

-In the medieval period, castles typically had moats filled with water or rocks, making it very hard for an enemy outside castle walls to reach castle’s boundaries.
+In the medieval period, castles typically had moats filled with water, rocks, or spikes, making it very hard for an enemy outside castle walls to reach the castle’s boundaries.

 Castles were a convenient solution in that they allowed a nobleman to keep his residence inside well-fortified walls and also house a military garrison without the vast interior of the castle.

-Another problem with pre-castle styles of building was that since building in these styles were usually made of wood, they were prone to fire and frequent destruction.
+Another problem with pre-castle styles was that they were usually made of wood, they were prone to fire and frequent destruction.
 Stone castles, being highly durable and impervious to fire and other similar hazards, were an effective solution to this problem.